vandenn/Vandenn/README.md

 ### Hello! 👋

 I'm Evan!
-I'm a machine learning researcher, a software developer, and I specialize in the field of natural language processing and deep learning.
+I'm a machine learning researcher, a data engineer, a software engineer, and I specialize in the field of natural language processing, computer vision, and deep learning.

 ### Contact Me 📫